Coronavirus in Italy: Updated Map and Live Case Count

 Latest Update | Thursday 30th July

 With face masks now being compulsory in certain areas in Italy, especially in the region of Campania, our best advice is to always carry one with you.
 Currently anyone not following the requirements of wearing a face mask in enclosed spaces in Campania risks getting a fine of up to €1,000.
-Discover here our article on ‘Do I need to wear a Face Mask in Italy this Summer?‘ where you can find our complete guide of where it is obligatory and where you will no longer need to wear one to ensure you are better prepared for your visit to Italy.
+Discover here our article on ‘Do I need to wear a Face Mask in Italy?‘ where you can find our complete guide of where it is obligatory and where you will no longer need to wear one to ensure you are better prepared for your visit to Italy.

 Latest Update | Wednesday 29th July

 Currently in Italy physical distancing and the wearing of face masks have been widely observed with 90% of people in Italy wearing one, among the highest in the world.
-Discover here our article on ‘Do I need to wear a Face Mask in Italy this Summer?‘ where you can find our complete guide of where it is obligatory and where you will no longer need to wear one to ensure you are better prepared for your visit to Italy.
+Discover here our article on ‘Do I need to wear a Face Mask in Italy?‘ where you can find our complete guide of where it is obligatory and where you will no longer need to wear one to ensure you are better prepared for your visit to Italy.

 Latest Update | Monday 20th July